Roy Hodgson: Oddevold, Örebro

-Malmö FF
+Malmö

-In 1985, he took over at Malmö FF, which he led to five consecutive league championships, two Swedish championships (at the time the Swedish championship was decided through play-offs) and two Swedish Cups.
+In 1985, he took over at Malmö, which he led to five consecutive league championships, two Swedish championships (at the time the Swedish championship was decided through play-offs) and two Swedish Cups.
 His team took part regularly in European competitions: the Intertoto Cup, the European Cup and the UEFA Cup.
 In the 1986–87 European Cup Winners' Cup, they beat Apollon Limassol in the first round and Tirana in the second round, losing to Ajax in the quarter finals.
 In the 1987–88 European Cup, Malmö were eliminated in the first round by Anderlecht.
 In the 1988–89 UEFA Cup, Malmö beat Torpedo Moscow in the first round after extra time and lost to the club Hodgson would manage seven years later, Inter Milan, in the second round.
 Narrowly losing 1–0 at home, they secured a 1–1 draw at the San Siro.
 Hodgson's greatest continental achievement at Malmö came the following year in the 1989–90 European Cup, knocking Inter out in the first round, winning 1–0 at home and drawing 1–1 at the San Siro.
 In the second round, Malmö lost to Mechelen.
 Due to his successful time at Malmö, Hodgson is still highly appreciated by the club's fans who have unofficially named a section of the Stadion "Roy's Hörna" (Roy's Corner).

 Hodgson continues to be held in high regard at Malmö, where he is known as "Royson".

 Influence on Swedish football

-His early coaching career was closely linked to that of his friend Bob Houghton; they worked together at Maidstone, Stranraer and Bristol City and they both worked in Swedish football at the same time.
+His early coaching career was closely linked to that of his friend Bob Houghton; they worked together at Maidstone and Bristol City and they both worked in Swedish football at the same time.
 Houghton moved to Sweden with Malmö in 1974 and two years later installed Hodgson at Halmstad.
 The pair are credited with transforming football in Sweden and bringing in zonal marking for the first time to Swedish football.
 Swedish teams at the time were influenced by German football and used a sweeper with three or five in defence, favouring man-marking.
 The two were known in Sweden as English Roy and English Bob.

 Besides zonal marking, the defence pressed hard and maintained a high offside line.
 Their teams counter-attacked with long passes played in behind the opposition's defence.
 Instead of playing with a team that was very spread out from one end of the field to the other, with a libero who stayed in his penalty area and a centre-forward who never tracked back, they set up a system of zonal defence, a back four, players pushing up and getting the ball forward into the final area much more quickly.
-Houghton and Hodgson had considerable success, winning five out of six Swedish titles between 1974 and 1979 with Malmö reaching the 1979 European Cup Final, losing 1–0 against Nottingham Forest.